Technology / Monday March 2, 2026

 Edge

-Edge is the default web browser for all Microsoft OS users, which are most of them.
+Edge is the default web browser for most Microsoft OS users.
 Still, Edge is mainly used as a tool to download Chrome and be done with it.
 However, especially in the US, there is a massive number of users who actually prefer Edge over any other browser.
-That’s not surprising, seeing how long this browser has come since its inception.
+That’s not surprising, given how long this browser has been around since its inception.

 Pros

 1. Highly customizable – Edge is probably the most customizable browser of them all, as it offers a lot of options to make the browser your own.
-The home page allows you to receive news, get quick access to products, or see the current stock market or weather.
-It also gives you quick access to games, music, video, traffic information, and anything in between.
+The home page lets you receive news, get quick access to products, or view the current stock market or weather.
+It also gives you quick access to games, music, video, traffic information, and more.

-2. Tracking prevention – Edge lets you decide how much you’d want to be followed online.
+2. Tracking prevention – Edge lets you decide how much you want to be tracked online.
 It offers you three levels of tracking prevention, each restricting a different group of trackers that follow your every move.

 3. Massive library of extensions – As Edge uses Chromium as a base, it can implement all Chromium-based extensions, making its library just as big as Chrome’s.
 However, Microsoft has developed some additional add-ons that can be used only with Edge.
-These include some great software like 360 View, OneNote, Web Clipper, and others.
+These include some great software, such as 360 View, OneNote, and Web Clipper.

 4. Extremely lightweight – Though Edge requires at least 1 GB RAM for 32-bit Windows and 2 GB for 64-bit Windows, its usage is significantly lower.
 In fact, Edge is the best performer in this regard.